XRPLF/rippled/Builds/VisualStudio2015/README.md

 # Unit Tests (Recommended)

-## Internal

-The internal rippled unit tests are written in C++ and are part of the rippled executable.
+The rippled unit tests are written in C++ and are part of the rippled executable.

 From a Windows console, run the unit tests: